VoidMercy/EasyCTF-Writeups-2017/forensics/QR2/README.md

 ![](https://github.com/VoidMercy/EasyCTF-Writeups-2017/blob/master/forensics/QR2/xor2.PNG)

-Then, the QR is able to be read by any QR code reader!
+Then, the QR is able to be decoded by any QR code reader!

 ## Flag